WHAT IS EGALITARIANISM?

 People Have the Right NOT to Belong to the Sharing Economy

 What about a person or family or group of people who want to work (as much or as little--even perhaps not at all--as they wish) on their own land or in their own workshop (or equivalent) and be self-sufficient and not be a member of the sharing economy?
-That's perfectly fine if that's what they want to do, and they can own, in addition to personal items, private property such as a home (as discussed further here) provided to them by the Local Assembly of Egalitarians according to availability and the principle of mutual aid, with priority given to meeting the needs of those who do contribute reasonably according to ability), as much land or other things related to economic production as they can put to productive use by their own, and only their own, labor; they cannot hire (or enslave!) other workers.
+That's perfectly fine if that's what they want to do, and they can own, in addition to personal items, private property such as a home (as discussed further here) provided to them by the Local Assembly of Egalitarians according to availability and the principle of mutual aid, with priority given to meeting the needs of those who do contribute reasonably according to ability), as much land or other things related to economic production as they will put to productive use by their own, and only their own, labor; they cannot hire**** (or enslave!) other workers.
 All of the people working reasonably according to ability in such an economic enterprise must have equal status with respect to its democratic decision-making and enjoyment of the wealth produced according to need or reasonable desire.
 What they do with the fruits of their labor is up to them; but since society is no longer based on money and they have chosen not to be in the sharing economy, they might decide to barter (read about the difference between barter and money, and between wage and non-wage labor, here) some of the fruits of their labor with individual members or economic enterprises in the sharing economy, which is fine.